Have a cigar: Cuba and Europe to write a business plan

 "The feeling in Cuba is that they have to diversify their allies," said another EU official.
 "After what happened with the Soviets, the Cubans don't want to be let down again." ($1 = 0.7272 euros)

-(Additional reporting by David Adams in Miami, Martin Santa in Brussels and Ben Blanchard in Beijing; Editing by David Stamp and Lisa Shumaker)
+(Additional reporting by David Adams in Miami, Martin Santa in Brussels and Ben Blanchard in Beijing; editing by David Stamp)